nmvalera/cfg-loader/docs/docs/guide.rst

 Loading configuration from .yaml file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Config-Loader enables you to load configuration from .yaml file
+Cfg-Loader enables you to load configuration from .yaml file

 Example
 ```````